 The Skills Group specialises in routes to employment via apprenticeships with top local employers.

-After discussing my options with the Skills Group, I decided that rather than being on site, I would suit the consultancy side of construction.
-I was advised of an apprenticeship place that was available at Ward Williams Associates, in their Plymouth office.
-I met the qualification requirements, was invited to interview, thankfully offered the job and started my NVQ Level 2 in Business Administration.
+After discussing my options, I decided that rather than being onsite, I would suit the consultancy side of construction.
+Skills Group advised me of an apprenticeship place that was available at Ward Williams Associates, located in their Plymouth office.
+I met the qualification requirements and was invited to interview.
+I was offered the job and started my NVQ Level 2 in Business Administration.

-After 12 months, I completed my apprenticeship.
-WWA saw potential in me, with regard to my understanding of cost management and employed me as a Trainee Quantity Surveyor.
-I am now studying for a Bachelor’s Degree in Quantity Surveying at The College of Estate Management through flexible learning.
-This allows me to gain paid experience whilst completing my degree.
+After 12 months, I had completed my apprenticeship.
+WWA acknowledged my understanding of cost management and therefore, employed me as a Trainee Quantity Surveyor.
+Four years down the line, I have since achieved the following accreditations; Certificate in Surveying, Diploma in Quantity Surveying, Foundation Degree in Quantity Surveying and am now studying for a Bachelor’s Degree in Quantity Surveying at The College of Estate Management through flexible learning, to support my work experience.

 What is the day job?

-My day to day job involves several different roles across WWA’s Plymouth and Exeter offices.
+My day to day job involves several different roles across WWA’s Plymouth.

-I have assisted colleagues in completing cost plans and estimates for potential projects; acted as an Assistant Employers Agent on residential schemes for Housing Associations and assisted as a Monitoring Surveyor for banks and funders who provide loans for developments.
+I have produced and assisted colleagues in completing cost plans and estimates for potential projects, acted as Assistant Employers Agent on residential schemes for Housing Associations, and worked on numerous Monitoring Surveying projects for Banks who are providing loans for developments.

 Why should young people go into construction?